alexfazio/OpenPlexity-Pages/README.md

 # Getting Started

-Follow these instructions to set up and run OpenPlexity using Poetry.
+Follow these instructions to set up and run OpenPlexity Pages using Poetry.

 ## Installation